ifeanyi305/Budget-App/README.md

 >

-**[Blog App]** is a mobile web application where you can manage your budget: You have a list of expenses associated with a category, so that you can see how much money you spent and on what.
+**[Budget App]** is a mobile web application where you can manage your budget: You have a list of expenses associated with a category, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>
 ```sh